 Take the standing position, keep both the legs hip-width apart.
 Place one foot slightly behind the other.
 Keeping the front leg straight, bend the other knee and as you do that, lean forward from the hips.
 Be sure not to hunch over as you bring the torso toward the knees.
 Rest your hands on the outstretched leg for support.
 For a better stretch, keep the toes of the straight leg pointing upwards.
 Hold it for 30 seconds before switching sides.

 Strengthening Exercises for High Hamstring Tendonitis

 Start with the strengthening workouts once the hamstring tendon becomes less sore to direct pressure.

 Lie down straight on a mat.
 Tighten your abs and lift your hips off the floor.
 Pull the heels of your legs towards the hip to tighten the hamstring muscles.
 Be sure not to lift too high or arch your lower back.
 Hold the posture for 30 holds before trying 15 reps.
 Continue the exercise until the hamstrings are completely fatigued.
 You will feel a burning sensation in the muscles.
 Perform three to four sets of it.

 So, as you see with a little caution and exercise you can treat and prevent the distressful high hamstring tendonitis.
 All runners are vulnerable to hamstring injuries and other running injuries.
-When we push our body during training and workouts, it tends to suffer tear and abuse but it also recovers while taking its own sweet time, but it does.
+When we push our body during training and workouts, it tends to suffer tear and abuse but it also recovers while taking its own sweet time.